digitalburritos/HW10_Event_Manager/readme.md

 `docker compose exec fastapi pytest tests/test_pass_val.py`

 ###  Keep in mind that the user data in the DB will be dropped.
 To ensure you can use the application again without running into Internal Error on openapi, do this:
-1. Go to http://localhost:5050 and delete the `alembic_version` table
+1. Go to http://localhost:5050 and delete the `alembic_version` table in your DB server

 2. Run the container
 `docker compose up --build`